 The QUEST Data Management Tool is a database developed by the West Virginia Water Research Institute and the West Virginia University Office of Information Technology.
-The Data Management Tool serves as a platform for the collection of data and perhaps more importantly, provides a way for groups involved with the program to manage their own data.
+The DMT serves as a platform for the collection of data and, perhaps more importantly, provides a way for groups to manage and share their data.

-Some of the key features of the QUEST Data Management Tool include:
+Some of the key features of the QUEST DMT include:

-FREE– The QUEST Data Management Tool is free to any citizen group or individual in the upper Ohio River Basin that would like to use the tool to help manage water quality data!
-Data being entered into the QUEST Data Management Tool is then placed in a secure database that only the individual user or group has access to.
-That data is also displayed on the 3 Rivers QUEST Data Map to help provide a better picture of overall health of the Upper Ohio River Basins.
+FREE– The QUEST DMT is free to any participating citizen group, school or university, or individual in the upper Ohio River Basin that would like to use the tool to help manage water quality data!
+Data being entered into the QUEST DMT is housed in a secure database and shared with other participating members.
+That data is also displayed on the 3 Rivers QUEST Data Map to help provide a better picture of overall health of the Upper Ohio River Basin to the general public.

 Quality Assurance/Quality Control – Range values have been set for data entries (e.g. entering a pH of 27.0 will return an error message).
 Also, users are asked to verify their entries before submitting the form.
 These features are designed to reduce data entry errors and provide users with self-checking tools to ensure a high level of data integrity.

-o Online data maps – Provide the ability to see the site locations and graphs of water quality data.
-Note: coordinates for site locations are not displayed on the QUEST Data Map to ensure confidentiality for groups who may not want their site information displayed.
+- The Online data map provides the ability to see the site locations of all members.
+Some data is displayed in drop-down text boxes for each site but coordinates for site locations are not displayed on the QUEST Data Map to ensure confidentiality for groups who may not want their site information displayed.
 To further ensure site information remains confidential on the QUEST Data Map, sites will “disappear” from the map once a certain zoom-in threshold is reached.